eksldpffk/Grip-Aware-Riemannian-MPC-for-Vehicle-Planning/README.md

   ds^2 = dx^T G(x,u)\,dx
   $$

-  Now the same state change can become more expensive when it pushes the vehicle closer to the grip limit.
+  Now the same state change can have a different geometric cost depending on the physical condition of the vehicle.
-  This lets the optimiser prefer trajectories that use the available tire force more safely.
+  Near the grip limit, the metric can stretch directions that consume the remaining tire-force capacity, making those parts of a trajectory geometrically longer and less attractive to the optimiser.
 </p>

 <p align="center">
-  <i>Same physical space, but a different way of measuring trajectory cost.</i>
+  <i>The physical state space is the same; what changes is how distances inside it are measured.</i>
 </p>

 ---